Furring: Ship repair

 Furring is a type of ship rebuilding method indicative of the late 16th century and early 17th century England.
 It was adopted as a remedial process to solve crank ships that were built too narrow.
-When a ship could not bear sail, was too narrow or her bearing laid too low, a second layer of frames was attached outboard of the first to make her broader and lay her bearing higher.
+When a ship could not bear sail, was too narrow or its bearing laid too low, a second layer of frames was attached outboard of the first to make it broader and lay its bearing higher.
 This was done by ripping the planks off and applying the second frames on top of the original frames, and then adding the planks back on.
 "They commonly fur some two or three strakes under water and as much above, according as the ship requires, more or less."
 (Mainwaring, 153) This would increase beam at and near the waterline, and thereby the transverse stability of the hull.

 Although this appeared to have fixed the problems with "makeshift corrections" due to miscalculation, it was seen as a poor remedy and at times was used as a black listing method among shipwrights during the end of the 16th century and beginning of the 17th century England (ex.
 Phineas Pett and the Prince Royal).

 Because it was seen as such an incompetent occurrence to miscalculate while building, even the writers of the time had plenty to say about its uncertainties: "I think in all the world there are not so many ships furred as are in England, and it is a pity that there is no order taken either for the punishing of those who build such ships or the preventing of it, for it is an infinite loss to the owners and an utter spoiling and disgrace to all ships that are so handled (Mainwaring, 153)".

 The only archaeological evidence of furring found to date is on the Princes Channel Wreck.